Robert Rose Founder & Chief Troublemaker

 - Managing Content Marketing

-For more than 25 years, Robert has helped marketers tell their story more effectively through digital media.
+For more than 25 years, Robert has helped enterprise marketing leaders tell their brand’s story more effectively through digital media.
 As the Founder of The Content Advisory, Robert has worked with more than 500 companies, including 15 of the Fortune 100.
-He’s provided strategic marketing advice and counsel for global brands such as Capital One, NASA, Dell, McCormick Spices, Hewlett Packard, Microsoft, and The Bill & Melinda Gates Foundation.
-The Content Advisory, is the education and consulting group for The Content Marketing Institute.
+In this capacity he has advised these business leaders on how to optimize marketing operations to build experiences that customers fall in love with.
+His focus is on helping build and implement operational excellence for the people, process and technologies of strategic enterprise content.
+He’s provided strategic advice and counsel for global brands such as Salesforce, Capital One, NASA, Dell, McCormick Spices, Hewlett Packard, Microsoft, and The Bill & Melinda Gates Foundation.
+His firm, The Content Advisory, is the exclusive education and consulting group for The Content Marketing Institute.

 “Marketing is telling the world you’re a rock star.
 Content Marketing is showing the world you are one.”

-Robert’s third book – Killing Marketing, with co-author Joe Pulizzi has been called the “book that rewrites the rules of marketing”.
-His second book – Experiences: The Seventh Era of Marketing is a top seller and has been called a “treatise, and a call to arms for marketers to lead business innovation in the 21st century.”
+Robert’s third book – Killing Marketing, with co-author Joe Pulizzi is a best-seller and has been called the “book that rewrites the rules of marketing”.
+His second book – Experiences: The Seventh Era of Marketing was called a “treatise, and a call to arms for marketers to lead business innovation in the 21st century.”
 Robert’s first book, Managing Content Marketing, spent two weeks as a top ten marketing book on Amazon.com and is generally considered to be the “owners manual” of the Content Marketing process.

-An early Internet pioneer, Robert has two decades of experience, and a track record of helping brands and businesses develop successful digital and content strategies.
-In the mid 1990’s, Robert developed some of the first Web strategies in the country for companies such as Mediamark Research (MRI) and CTAM (The Cable and Telecommunications Association) and the U.S. government – literally introducing many of these leading organizations to the Web.
+An early Internet pioneer, Robert has a track record of helping brands and businesses develop successful digital and content strategies.
+In the mid 1990’s, Robert developed some of the first digital strategies in the country for companies such as Mediamark Research (MRI) and CTAM (The Cable and Telecommunications Association) and the U.S. government – literally introducing many of these leading organizations to the Web.

-From 2002 to 2009, Robert served as Vice President, Marketing and Strategy for CrownPeak; a software-as-a-service company focused on Web content solutions for online marketers, leading the company’s marketing and product development efforts.
+From 2002 to 2009, Robert served as Chief Marketing Officer for CrownPeak – a software as a service company focused on Web content solutions for online marketers, leading the company’s marketing and product development efforts.